-On non-contrast CT, acute bleeding has an attenuation value of 30-45 Hounsfield units (HU),5,16 and this value increases to 60-80 HU after several hours, depending on the concentration of hemoglobin.5,16 In the subacute phase (several days to several weeks), the attenuation of the bleeding decreases as the blood clot is resorbed, resulting in the formation of a seroma with an attenuation value of approximately 30 HU or less.^{5,16} Calcification may be visible in cases of chronic hematomas, defined as those present for more than 1-2 months.
-If an IV contrast-enhanced CT is performed during acute bleeding, active contrast extravasation from the underlying bleeding vessel may be localized in the arterial phase of the CT.5,16 CT can also help differentiate between extravasations

-Table 1.
-The appearance of renal bleeding by imaging modality and phase Imaging modality Appearance in the acute phase Appearance in the subacute and chronic phases Ultrasound Solid and echogenic appearance Appearance is stable or reduced in size Multi-lamellated, whorled appearance Hypoechoic fluid collections due to liquefaction Anechoic cystic areas Formation of retractile clots/angular margins Surrounding soft-tissue edema An increase in size may simulate a soft-tissue tumor Well-defined margin, distinct capsule Hypoechoic or anechoic seroma with posterior acoustic enhancement Non-contrast CT Normally, the attenuation value of the bleeding would be 30-45 HU, similar to the blood pool's attenuation Bleeding attenuation decreases due to clot lysis and progressive seroma formation, measuring approx. 30 HU or less Bleeding typically measures 60-80 HU during the hyperacute phase, which lasts a few hours Chronic hematomas can calcify MRI Hyperacute blood: T1 isointense, T2 hypointense Early subacute (2-7 days): T1 hyperintense, T2 hypointense Acute blood: T1 hypointense/ isointense, T2 hypointense Late subacute (7-14 days): T1 hyperintense, T2 hyperintense Chronic: peripherally low T1 and T2 signals, central T1 isointense and T2 hyperintense CT, computed tomography; MRI, magnetic resonance imaging; HU, Hounsfield units.
+On non-contrast CT, acute bleeding has an attenuation value of 30-45 Hounsfield units (HU), and this value increases to 60-80 HU after several hours, depending on the concentration of hemoglobin.
+In the subacute phase (several days to several weeks), the attenuation of the bleeding decreases as the blood clot is resorbed, resulting in the formation of a seroma with an attenuation value of approximately 30 HU or less.
+Calcification may be visible in cases of chronic hematomas, defined as those present for more than 1-2 months.
+If an IV contrast-enhanced CT is performed during acute bleeding, active contrast extravasation from the underlying bleeding vessel may be localized in the arterial phase of the CT.
+CT can also help differentiate between extravasations lmaging modality Appearance in the acute phase Appearance in the subacute and chronic phases Ultrasound Solid and echogenic appearance Appearance is stable or reduced in size Multi-lamellated, whorled appearance Hypoechoic fluid collections due to liquefaction Anechoic cystic areas Formation of retractile clots/angular margins Surrounding soft-tissue edema An increase in size may simulate a soft- tissue tumor Well-defined margin, distinct capsule Hypoechoic or anechoic seroma with posterior acoustic enhancement Non-contrast CT Normally, the attenuation value of the bleeding would be 30-45 HU, similar to the blood pool's attenuation Bleeding attenuation decreases due to clot lysis and progressive seroma formation, measuring approx. 30 HU or less Bleeding typically measures 60-80 HU during the hyperacute phase, which lasts a few hours Chronic hematomas can calcify MRI Hyperacute blood: T1 isointense, T2 hypointense Early subacute (2-7 days): T1 hyperintense, T2 hypointense Acute blood: T1 hypointense/ isointense, T2 hypointense Late subacute (7-14 days): T1 hyperintense, T2 hyperintense Chronic: peripherally low T1 and T2 signals, central T1 isointense and T2 hyperintense and pseudoaneurysms.
+Active extravasation manifests as an ill-defined area of extraluminal contrast.
+During the arterial phase, it appears isointense to the blood pool.
+Subsequently, it persists during the portal venous phase and typically enlarges progressively in the delayed phase.
+In contrast, a pseudoaneurysm is characterized by a well-defined, rounded mass with an internal enhancement that matches the pattern observed in the aorta on corticomedullary phase images.